 The convergence of social media, mobility and analytics has turned the once incredible concept of crowdsourcing into an enabler of practical applications.
-Crowdsourced locational data beamed up from smartphones and car navigation
+Crowdsourced locational data beamed up from smartphones and car navigation systems powers Google's real-time traffic reports and drive-time estimates.
+Restaurant reviews that casual diners post on Yelp are supplanting the work of newspaper critics.

 But crowdsourcing the performance review seems like a distinctly bad and impractical idea.